HubSpot/Singularity/README.md

 ![SingularityUI Deployed items Screen](Docs/images/SingularityUI_Requests.png)

-Selecting a specific deployed item will display information about its running tasks and provide access to application files and task logs.
+Selecting a specific deployed item will display information about its active running tasks as well as historical tasks, all executed deploys and all updates to items settings (owners, instances, etc.)

 ![SingularityUI Single Deployed Item Screen](Docs/images/SingularityUI_Request.png)

+Selecting one of the active taks displays information about the tasks and provides access to application files and task logs.

 ![SingularityUI Active Task Screen](Docs/images/SingularityUI_Active_Task.png)

-It also gives access to historical information about past task executions and allows to retrieve the archived log files.
+Historical information about past task executions are also available and SingularityUI allows to directly retrieve the archived log files.

 ![SingularityUI Historical Task Screen](Docs/images/SingularityUI_Historical_Task.png)

-A dashboard with the user's deployed items is available.
+A dashboard with the user's deployed and favored items is available.

 ![SingularityUI Dashboard](Docs/images/SingularityUI_Dashboard.png)